maximgrynykha/winkill/README.md

         attribute: 'process_id',
         compareAs: '=',
         value: 11492
-    )->kill(); // Note if process(es) have been already killed
+    )->kill();  // Note if the process(es) has been already killed
                 // or not found by the where-condition then returns an empty array.

     dd($killed);
 ```